7danny7/uapdogwhistle-privacy/privacy.md

 ### Data Security

-Your settings and preferences are stored securely using Android’s Jetpack DataStore, which encrypts your data at rest.
+Your settings and preferences are stored locally in app-private storage using Android’s Jetpack DataStore.
 Because the App does not transmit any data over networks, there is no risk associated with server-side breaches or data leakage.

 ### Children's Privacy